U.S. FDA to bring outside experts to review COVID-19 vaccines

 The statement comes after U.S. President Donald Trump last month accused members, without evidence, of a so-called “deep state” working within the FDA of complicating efforts to test COVID-19 vaccines in order to delay results until after the Nov.
 3 presidential election.

-The FDA last week said it will hold a meeting of its advisory committee to address the general development of COVID-19 vaccines on Oct.
-22.
+The FDA said last week it will hold a meeting of its advisory committee to address the general development of COVID-19 vaccines on Oct.
+22, and have additional meetings as applications for coronavirus vaccines are submitted.

+The agency typically follows the advice of its experts, although it is not bound to do so.

 While several drugmakers including AstraZeneca Plc and Moderna Inc are conducting late-stage studies of their experimental coronavirus vaccines, there are no U.S.-approved vaccines for the novel coronavirus.